-Proof of continuing Disability indicating you are under the regular care of a Physician may be required and must be provided at your expense upon request.
-In some cases, you may be required to give CBA authorization to obtain additional medical information and to provide non-medical information as part of the continuing proof of Disability.
+Proof of continuing Disability indicating that you are under the regular care of a Physician, that you remain Disabled and that you are meeting all other Plan provisions, may be required and must be provided, at your expense, upon request.
+In some cases, you may be required to give CBA authorization to obtain additional medical information and to provide non-medical information as part of the continuing Proof of Disability.
 CBA may also require you to be examined by CBA's Physician or personally interviewed by CBA or its agents at such times and such frequency as CBA, in its sole discretion, deems necessary to establish Proof of Loss.
 The claim may be denied or benefits may end if the requested information is not submitted.